mmcza/TurtleBot-RRT-Star/README.md

 ## 2. Running the simulation

 > [!NOTE]
-> Currently in this repositorium there is a tutorial package from [navigation tutorial](https://navigation.ros.org/plugin_tutorials/docs/writing_new_nav2planner_plugin.html)
+> Currently in this repositorium there is implemented the RRT Algorithm.

 ### Override the params file
 ```